Dr Stefania Vicari

 Profile

 Stefania joined the Department in September 2016 as a Senior Lecturer in Digital Sociology.
-Prior to this, she worked as a Lecturer in Media and Communication at the University of Leicester (2011-2016) and as a Lecturer in Sociology of Cultural and Communicative Processes at the University of Sassari, Italy, (2009-2010).
+Prior to this, she was a Lecturer in Media and Communication at the University of Leicester (2011-2016) and a Lecturer in Sociology of Cultural and Communicative Processes at the University of Sassari, Italy, (2009-2010).

 Stefania’s background sits at the intersection of sociology and media and communication studies, drawing on a highly international HE journey.
 She was awarded a BA in Communication Sciences (Summa cum laude) from the University of Torino (Italy), an MA in Globalization and Communications (Distinction) from the University of Leicester (UK) and a PhD in Sociology from the University of Reading (UK), having spent her last doctoral year as a visiting scholar at Emory University (USA).